-“That was incredible,” Elina whispered.
-Her green eyes sparkled with wonder.
+“That was incredible,” Elina whispered, her green eyes sparkling with wonder.
 “Wasn’t it, Da?”

+“Yes, it was.”
 Erik took a deep breath and let it out slowly.
-“Yes, it was.”
-He was not sure what his daughter had witnessed, but he was confident she had not seen what he saw.
-For a brief moment there the whole world had broken apart until the fundamental building blocks of creation had been laid bare.
+He was unsure what Elina had witnessed, but he was almost positive she had not seen what he saw.
+For a moment there the whole world had broken apart until the fundamental building blocks of creation had been laid bare.

 “How do they do that?”

-A movement beside the wardstone caught Erik’s eye—Ebbi starting to sheath his weapon as he gazed at Dara.
-“I don’t know,” Erik told Elina.
-His hands clenched into fists.
+A movement beside the wardstone caught Erik’s eye—Ebbi sheathing his weapon as he gazed at Dara with an air of longing.
+“I don’t know,” Erik told Elina as his hands clenched into fists.
 He did not like the way the Lightbender was staring at his wife.

 “You have nothing to be afraid of,” Erik said with more confidence than he felt, “while I’m here I won’t allow anything to happen to you.
 Do you understand?”

 The sound of a loud whistle drew everyone’s attention to Ebbi.
 “I expect every able-bodied man to meet me at the stockade within five minutes,” he shouted.
 “Now take your families to safety.
 I want no one on the street who doesn’t have cause to be.
 Those who disobey will be punished.
 Now go!”